 - Wisconsin’s German-American Heritage.

-No other college or university offers as many or as diverse courses dealing with German-American topics at the UW–Madison.
 Students in these courses draw on materials from the MKI library and archives, including our North American German Dialect Archive, to deepen their understanding of America’s multicultural and multilingual heritage, as well as to learn about the significance of German as a global language.
-In these courses students are given the opportunity to conduct original research on topics that are either central or complementary to their general courses of study.
+Students are given the opportunity to conduct original research on topics that are either central or complementary to their general courses of study.